itsmeIshaanSharma/Milestone-1/P-3 (Bike landing page)/README.md

 2. Features

-i.
-Electric Motor: The scooter is equipped with a powerful and efficient electric motor for smooth acceleration and silent operation. ii.
-Long Battery Life: Enjoy extended riding sessions with a high-capacity rechargeable battery. iii.
-Foldable Design: The scooter's foldable design allows for easy storage and portability when not in use. iv.
-LED Display: The intuitive LED display shows speed, battery status, and other important information.
+* Electric Motor: The scooter is equipped with a powerful and efficient electric motor for smooth acceleration and silent operation.
+* Long Battery Life: Enjoy extended riding sessions with a high-capacity rechargeable battery.
+* Foldable Design: The scooter's foldable design allows for easy storage and portability when not in use.
+* LED Display: The intuitive LED display shows speed, battery status, and other important information.
-v.
-Safety Lights: Built-in front and rear lights enhance visibility and safety, especially during night rides. vi.
-Braking System: The scooter is equipped with a reliable braking system for responsive and safe stops. vii.
-Adjustable Handlebar: Customize the handlebar height to suit your preference and comfort.
+* Safety Lights: Built-in front and rear lights enhance visibility and safety, especially during night rides.
+* Braking System: The scooter is equipped with a reliable braking system for responsive and safe stops.
+* Adjustable Handlebar: Customize the handlebar height to suit your preference and comfort.

 3. Specifications

-i.
-Motor Power: [Insert Motor Power (e.g., 250W)] ii.
-Battery Capacity: [Insert Battery Capacity (e.g., 36V 10Ah)] iii.
-Max Speed: [Insert Maximum Speed (e.g., 25 km/h)]
+* Motor Power: [Insert Motor Power (e.g., 250W)]
+* Battery Capacity: [Insert Battery Capacity (e.g., 36V 10Ah)]
+* Max Speed: [Insert Maximum Speed (e.g., 25 km/h)]
-iv.
-Range: [Insert Range (e.g., Up to 20 km per charge)]
+* Range: [Insert Range (e.g., Up to 20 km per charge)]
-v.
-Charging Time: [Insert Charging Time (e.g., 3-4 hours)] vi.
-Tire Size: [Insert Tire Size (e.g., 8.5 inches)] vii.
-Weight: [Insert Weight (e.g., 12 kg)]
+* Charging Time: [Insert Charging Time (e.g., 3-4 hours)]
+* Tire Size: [Insert Tire Size (e.g., 8.5 inches)]
+* Weight: [Insert Weight (e.g., 12 kg)]

 4. Safety Guidelines

-i.
-Always wear a helmet while riding the electric scooter. ii.
-Observe local traffic rules and regulations. iii.
-Use designated bike lanes or paths whenever possible. iv.
-Avoid riding the scooter in adverse weather conditions.
+* Always wear a helmet while riding the electric scooter.
+* Observe local traffic rules and regulations.
+* Use designated bike lanes or paths whenever possible.
+* Avoid riding the scooter in adverse weather conditions.
-v.
-Check the brakes, tires, and lights regularly for proper functionality.
+* Check the brakes, tires, and lights regularly for proper functionality.

 5. Usage Instructions

-i.
-Charging: Before your first ride, charge the scooter's battery fully using the provided charger. ii.
-Power On/Off: Press the power button to turn the scooter on or off. iii.
-Acceleration: Use the throttle to control the scooter's speed.
-Gradually increase the speed for a smoother ride. iv.
-Braking: Squeeze the brake lever to apply the brakes.
+* Charging: Before your first ride, charge the scooter's battery fully using the provided charger.
+* Power On/Off: Press the power button to turn the scooter on or off.
+* Acceleration: Use the throttle to control the scooter's speed.
+Gradually increase the speed for a smoother ride.
+* Braking: Squeeze the brake lever to apply the brakes.
 Use both the rear and front brakes for better stopping power.
-v.
-Folding/Unfolding: To fold the scooter, release the folding latch and fold the handlebar.
-To unfold, reverse the process. vi.
-LED Display: Monitor the scooter's speed, battery status, and other information on the LED display.
+* Folding/Unfolding: To fold the scooter, release the folding latch and fold the handlebar.
+To unfold, reverse the process.
+* LED Display: Monitor the scooter's speed, battery status, and other information on the LED display.

 6. Maintenance

-i.
-Keep the scooter clean and free from debris. ii.
-Regularly check and tighten screws and bolts. iii.
-Lubricate moving parts as recommended in the user manual. iv.
-Store the scooter in a cool, dry place when not in use.
+* Keep the scooter clean and free from debris.
+* Regularly check and tighten screws and bolts.
+* Lubricate moving parts as recommended in the user manual.
+* Store the scooter in a cool, dry place when not in use.

 7. Troubleshooting